 SPCR Involvement and Engagement Funding Calls

 The SPCR would like to contribute to the NIHR’s ambition to develop new ideas to improve patient and public involvement (PPI) and public engagement activities.
 This funding call is to encourage researchers to trial novel and creative approaches to PPI and/ or public engagement or extend their work to reach new audiences.
 The patient and public involvement and public engagement projects need to have a strong link to primary care research.
-This research can be funded by any (inter)national funder to be eligible for this funding call.
+For more information about the scheme, please read the guidance notes provided below.

 The NIHR School for Primary Care Research (SPCR) has a track record of funding high quality primary care research.
-The SPCR is committed to increasing engagement and dissemination of its funded research and raise awareness of primary care research.
+As well as raising awareness of primary care research, we are committed to increasing engagement and dissemination activities.

-The activity should be linked to an existing national or local health awareness campaign.
+The activity should be linked to an existing local or national health awareness campaign.
 Examples of national campaigns can be found here and here.
-These overviews are not exhaustive and applicants are welcome to find their own awareness campaign, as long as these are organised by a non-profit organisation
+These lists are not exhaustive and applicants are welcome to find additional campaigns, providing they are organised by a non-profit organisation.

 Examples of previously funded projects can be found here.
 Further information on this call and eligibility criteria can be found in the call's guidance notes, which can be downloaded below.

 To apply for a grant, an application needs to be submitted via email to the SPCR Patient and Public Involvement and Engagement Officer, Esther van Vliet (email@example.com) by Wednesday 23 September 2020.
 Only submissions using the template below will be considered for funding.